Hoorsana/Observer-2/README.md

 Running the `live` and `example-adder` test requires two Arduino Due boards.
-The GPIO board must run the [Controllino implementation](git@bitbucket.org:8tronix/testcenter-arduinodue-gpio.git), the target must run the source in `arduino/adder`.
+The GPIO board must run the [Controllino implementation](git@bitbucket.org:8tronix/testcenter-arduinodue-gpio.git), the target must run the source in `arduino/adder` (execute `make flash` in `arduino/adder`).
 The serial numbers of these device must be stored in the environment variables `PYLAB_USB_SERIAL_NUMBER_CONTROLLINO` and `PYLAB_USB_SERIAL_NUMBER_DEVICE`, respectively.
 Furthermore, the devices must be connected as follows: `controllino.DAC0-target.A0`, `controllino.DAC1-target.A1`, `target.DAC0-controllino.A0`.

+Another example, `example-limit`, uses the same setup, but requires the connections `controllino.DAC1-target.A1` and `target.D40-controllino.D30`.
+Before running the test, run `make flash` in `arduino/limit_monitoring`.

 Note that `resources/examples/adder/arduino_details.yml` is created from `arduino_details.yml.in` by entering the USB serial numbers stored in